vu-it/macOS-web-help/_posts/2020-03-24-new-application-mathematica-12.markdown

 date:   2020-03-31 14:45:00 +0100
 tags: news software
 ---
 Wolfram Mathematica 12 is now available via the VU Software Center for all Macs purchased through UCIT (the VU IT Department).
-Mathematica 12 is only available for Macs running macOS 10.13 or newer.
+Mathematica 12 is currently only available for Macs running macOS 10.15 or newer.

 Starting with this update, Mathematica is compatible with macOS 10.15.